remotestorage/armadietto/README.md

 ### CAVEAT EMPTOR

-Although it may have been published to the `npm` repo, this project is still considered experimental.
+This project is still considered experimental.
 It has not been widely deployed, and I am in the process of rolling it out for personal use and within my company.

 As with any alpha-stage storage technology, you MUST expect that it will eat your data and take precautions against this.
 You SHOULD expect that its APIs and